Published on August 27th, 2018 | by Ruben0

 As a yearly tradition, I can announce the fifth edition of the Sherry Twitter Tasting #SherryTT which will take place during the Sherry Week 2018.
 This year the theme will be vintage sherry.

 Vintage sherry or Jerez de Añada is a rare type: nowadays virtually all sherry is matured in a dynamic solera system.
 However there used to be a time when sherry – like other wines – was made in vintages, vinified and aged separately without blending.
 In the past few years there has been a small revival of this concept, with a steadily growing list of premium vintage sherry bottlings.
 In this tasting we’ll put them in the spotlights.
 As they are all highly limited, this is a rare opportunity to try them.

 By now you probably know the concept: I’ve put together a selection of five excellent vintage sherries, the bottles are poured into 6 cl samples and packages are distributed to sherry lovers all over the globe.
-The participants will open the samples on Tuesday 9th of October (19h00 CET, which is UTC+1 Winter time) and try the wines together while communicating via Twitter (including the hashtag #SherryTT in every message).
+The participants will open the samples on Tuesday 9th of October (19h00 CEST, which is UTC+2) and try the wines together while communicating via Twitter (including the hashtag #SherryTT in every message).
 I will introduce the wines and give some background information.
 Representatives of the bodegas will sit together at the Consejo Regulador in Jerez and will be available to answer your questions.

 This is the line-up I composed:

 - Manzanilla de Añada 2012 4|11 (La Callejuela)